nextstrain/nextclade_data/docs/dataset-creation-guide.md

 ## Preparing the genome annotation

 Nextclade uses the genome annotation to determine how to extract amino acid sequences from aligned nucleotide sequences.
 Nextclade requires the genome annotation to be in [GFF3 format](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).
-Nextclade only uses the `CDS` feature type.
+Nextclade only uses the `CDS` feature type, but parent features such as genes can be included in the annotation.
 Each `CDS` feature is treated separately for translation, alignment and amino acid mutation reporting.
+CDS consisting of multiple segments are represented as multiple CDS entries in the GFF files and linked via a common `ID`.

 While Genbank provides annotations in GFF3 format, there is often a discrepancy between what the dataset creator wants to be translated and what is annotated as a CDS in the Genbank provided GFF3 file.
 In addition, users may want to change names of CDS features to make them more readable in Nextclade output.